isabella232/OneScriptLang/docs/Macro.md

 #### Operands
 Operands are the parameters for instructions.
 They can be one of the following:
-* Immediate - denited by prefixing the hash ('#') to the value and refers to constant value or an expression that can result in a constant value.
+* Immediate - denoted by prefixing the hash ('#') to the value and refers to constant value or an expression that can result in a constant value.
 * Reference - a reference to a declaration in the Macro source code or an external value to be found in the imported libraries.